-Director, Master of Journalism Programme and Public Health Media Programme, and Associate Professor of Practice.
+Director of the Public Health Media Programme and Associate Professor of Practice

 Selected recent peer reviewed journal publications: